-Participants were asked to assess which species were still present in the mix in April.
-In the vetch/rye mix, by April, the rye grass was dominating most plots, covering more than 50% of the ground at 69% of sites.
+Participants were also asked to assess which species were still present in the mix in April.

+In 2022, in the vetch/rye mix, by April, the rye was dominating most plots, covering more than 50% of the ground at 69% of participant sites.
 Vetch survival was poor and was absent or only showing a few plants at 87% of sites.
-The gardeners mix had poor level of survival for all plants.
-The crimson clover showed relatively better survival, having at least 20% ground cover at 38% of the sites.
+The Gardener's mix had poor level of survival for all plants.
+The crimson clover in the mix showed relatively better survival, having at least 20% ground cover at 38% of the sites.
 One person commented that the thick canopy of phacelia may have provided some frost protection to the crimson clover, as it had been killed by frost elsewhere on the site when it was grown on its own.
 The flax and the forage pea had the poorest survival, with no plants present at 77% and 84% of the sites respectively.
 One person noticed that there some forage peas germinating initially, but they were smothered out and rotted under the thick canopy of phacelia.